 There are a number of variations of this transceiver and some of the instructions vary greatly.
 Firmware upgrades appear in more recent purchases of the UV-5R and the CHIRP programming software must be updated too.

-First you must understand a few important things about this transceiver.
+First the caveats.
+You must understand a few important things about this transceiver.

 1) This transceiver is "primarily" sold as an amateur radio transceiver and you must have a valid FCC amateur radio license, at least a Technician Class license in order to transmit with this transceiver.

-2) This transceiver can transmit and receive out of the licensed amateur radio bands.
+2) This transceiver can transmit and receive out of the licensed amateur radio bands without modifications.
 In the past it was illegal to sell a product in the U.S. that would transmit out of the amateur radio band without modification.
 This was called MARS capable or "Non US" use.
 MARS frequencies are just outside the US amateur radio bands.
 (This author doesn't know if this law was relaxed but doubts it.)
 Update: During the summer of 2018 the F.C.C has clarified this ruling and has come down hard on distributors of the UV5 and its clones.
 In other words, it can transmit on the public service "police and fire" bands ILLEGALLY.
 Even if you are a law enforcement officer or volunteer firefighter you CANNOT legally use this radio to talk to the dispatcher or other licensed public service units.
 Doing so or interfering with public services can bring fines and imprisonment.
 You can be tracked down in a matter of minutes if you attempt to transmit on those frequencies or interfere with licensed services.
 Also this transceiver is not "Type Accepted" by the FCC for public service (police/fire/business band) operation.
 This transceiver can also transmit on the GMRS, FRS, and MURS assigned channels and this is also "ILLEGAL" even if you have an appropriate license.